EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-diagnostics.md

   - __Not a reliable score.
 We are not in sync.__
     - The contract wasn't in sync by the time of score fetching.
   - __Not a reliable score.
 We haven't executed the contract minimum rounds required.__
-    - The contract hasn't completed minimum rounds required to be a reliable execution.
+    - The contract hasn't completed the minimum rounds required to be a reliable execution.
 This means the contract should be executed in at least 20% of the ledgers that the cluster has created.

 ### c. `scoreNumerator` sits at a very low value
 - Check your [reputation logs](#a-health-of-reputationd-service)